Helping women achieve self-sufficiency and confidence through one-on-one money management discussions

 Volunteers can expect to commit an average of ten hours per participant.
 Mentors typically meet with their mentee every 1-2 weeks, for a total of six meetings.
 Meetings generally last 1 - 1 1/2 hours.
 After each meeting, mentors are required to submit a brief form outlining the progress of the mentee.
 There are three workshop series (fall, winter, spring), and mentors are expected to be available for one or more series each year.
 A required, four hour training will be provided for new mentors.

 Women United encourages mentors to meet at locations conveniently located near the mentee's residence.
 This may require mentors to meet with mentees outside of Ames, but within Story County.
 During the initial training, volunteers will have the opportunity to provide travel preferences.
 The Women United Coordinator will consider travel preferences when matching mentors and participants.

 - Satisfaction of helping women work toward and achieve financial goals

 - Personal development through experience with diverse lifestyles, personalities, and cultures

 - Exposure to community resources available to disadvantaged individuals

 - Lunch & Learns will be offered each year.
 Lunch & Learns are opportunities for mentors to receive additional training and share and receive feedback from other mentors.
 Additional training topics may include coaching, listening, community resources, mentee job searching, affordable housing, child care, education, or stress management.

-- Mentors will recieve ongoing support and recognition from the Women United Coordinator
+- Mentors will receive ongoing support and recognition from the Women United Director

 - Mentors will receive a quarterly E-Newsletter